Soltanilara/DNS/README.md

 # Instruction for Running the Code – Description-based Navigation System (DNS)
-Note: We are currently in the process of clearning up our codes and adding intructions on how to run various modules.
+Note: We are currently in the process of cleaning up our codes and adding instructions on how to run various modules.
-At the moment the codes include the few-shot learning aspect.
+At the moment this repo includes the few-shot learning module.
 In the next week or so we will add other modules for low-level maneuver control as well as data segmentation which uses the steering signal to segment the course into positive and negative classes for few-shot training.

 ## Training